Cocaine Addiction: Have Scientists Finally Found a Cure?

 Attempts to develop an effective form of cocaine-related MAT have been unsuccessful.
 Issues with side effects, potential for abuse, and method of delivery are just a few of the obstacles hindering the development of such a medication.
 But this might not be the case for much longer…

 According to one recent study, a group of doctors from Mount Sinai Medical Centre in New York may have finally overcome these roadblocks.

 This Discovery Offers Hope

-Researchers are hopeful these findings will eventually lead to the development of a medication-assisted treatment for cocaine dependency – a drug that could effectively reduce the desire for cocaine, while leaving a person unaffected in other ways.
+Researchers are hopeful that these findings will eventually lead to the development of a medication-assisted treatment for cocaine dependency—a drug that could effectively reduce the desire for cocaine, while leaving a person unaffected in other ways.
 The doctors responsible for the study report:

 Although more testing is required before these findings can be applied to humans, researchers are excited about the treatment potential, as several G-CSF-manipulating drugs have been already approved by the FDA.
 Lead researcher, Dr. Drew Kiraly, notes, “Once we clarify how it can best be targeted to reduce addiction-like behaviors, there is a high possibility that treatments targeting G-CSF could be translated into clinical trials and treatments for patients.”

-For people struggling with cocaine dependency and in need of effective treatment options, this possibility offers some very long-awaited hope.
+For people struggling with substance dependency and in need of effective cocaine treatment options, this possibility offers some very long-awaited hope.

 If you or a loved one is struggling with cocaine misuse, help is available and recovery is possible.
 American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
 For helpful advice, information, or admissions, please contact a caring AAC representative free at .
 You can also check your health insurance coverage using the form below or contact free drug and alcohol hotline numbers.